bloombar/professorbot/CONTRIBUTING.md

 1. `npm install` to install all dependencies
 2. `npm install -g nodemon`, if nodemon is desired
 3. `npm start` to start up the bot.
 If using nodemon, use `nodemon npm start` instead.
+4. If developing locally, install ngrok and run the command, `ngrok http 3000`.
+This would output a public domain name that can be used temporarily in the Slack app `Event Subscriptions` settings (See Slack instructions).

 # Code
 * Our style guide is based on [Google's](https://google.github.io/styleguide/jsguide.html), most of it is automaticaly enforced (and can be automatically applied with `npm run autofix`)